Rands Management Glossary

 GUI (Graphical User Interface) — An aging term used to describe a user interface that requires you to memorize the significance of arbitrary pictograms instead of arbitrary magic words.

-Hacker — A label that has acquired an unfair negative connotation.
+Hacker — A label that has acquired a negative connotation.
 While hackers are capable of being nefarious, they’re mostly interested in being clever.

 Heinous — Bad.
 Really bad.
 Horrible, sky-is-falling bad.
 Grossly wicked.
 Handy term when classifying bugs late in the product cycle.